Even a basic bicycle for travelling between work and home can be expensive, so it's no surprise that bikes are a popular target for thieves.

 1. Report it to the police

 If the theft is still in progress, dial 999.
 If it's already happened, dial 101 (non-emergency number) or visit your local police station.
-If your bike has been taken from a train or tube station, call the British Transport Police on 0800 405 040.
+If your bike has been taken from a train or tube station, call the British Transport Police.

 Most insurance policies require that you contact the police before making a claim for a stolen bike, so be sure to ask for a crime reference number.
 This will also help you track the progress of your case.